pryv/dev-site/source/customer-resources/healthchecks.md

 # Preparation

 As the current Pryv.io version does not have dedicated API endpoints for a thorough healthcheck, we create a dedicated user account in order to do so.
 This preparation phase describes how to create an account and obtain a non-expirable token.
 This must be done once and the username/token pairs stored for automatic API healthcheck calls.

 ## Create account

-We start by creating an account.
+We begin by creating an account.
 We propose to use the following credentials, but these can be modified at the user's discretion:

 - **username** : healthmetrics
 - **password** : healthmetrics